partiql/partiql-lang-kotlin/docs/user/CLI.md

 ]
 ```

 Notice that PartiQL added the annotation of `$partiql_bag` to the Ion list.
-This is how Ion represents PartiQL
+When outputting to Ion, we use type
-`BAGs`.
+annotations to represent some PartiQL values/types not in Ion.

 Functions and expressions can be used in the *global configuration* as well.
 Consider
 the following `config.ion`: